AhmedAbdElbassset/Fraud_Detection/README.md

    - 1 million data instances each
    - 32 features

-## Models
+## Models:-
-We have implemented and evaluated several machine learning models for fraud detection using the Bank fraud dataset, including:
+The baseline code has four models:
- - Random Forest
+ - RandomForest Classifier
  - Logistic Regression
- - XGBClassifier
+ - XGBclassifier
  - Neural Network
+ We improved the models' performance by fine-tuning their settings using random search.
+After that, we added two more models:
+  - DecisionTree Classifier
+  - ExtraTrees Classifier.

-## Evaluation
+## Evaluation:-
 We evaluate the performance of each model using several metrics, including AUC, precision, recall, and F1 score.

-## Conclusion
+## Conclusion:-
 Through this project, we have demonstrated the effectiveness of various machine learning models for fraud detection using the Bank fraud dataset.
 We hope that this project will be useful for researchers and practitioners in the field of fraud detection.